hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 $ vim picard_alignment_processing_normal.sbatch
 ```

-As always, we start the `sbatch` script with our shebang line, description of the script and our `sbatch` directives to request appropriate resources from the O2 cluster.
+As always, we start the `sbatch` script with our shebang line, description of the script, and our `sbatch` directives to request appropriate resources from the O2 cluster.

 ```
 #!/bin/bash